abkour/moonlight/src/demos/03_global_illumination/README.md

 - Refractive materials
 - Point lights*

-Some of these features are not grounded on difficult mathematical concepts.
+Some of these features are not grounded in difficult mathematical concepts.
 Nevertheless, implementing them into the demo requires architectural changes that I'm unable to evaluate currently.

 'These features are relatively easy to implement.
-I will add them ine future if I get to it.
+I will add them in the future if I get to it.

 ### Model loading
 The demo requires a .mof file to be loaded.
 It is a special file that contains information about the geometry